 Don't let finances keep you from joining!
-We work with our singers to reduce the impact of this lump sum amount.
+We work with our singers and, if needed, have developed payment programs to reduce the impact of this lump sum amount.

 If you are 25 years old or younger International and Regional dues are reduced.

-Talk to our Finance Manager for more details on any aspect of the financial commitment.
+Talk to our Administrative Director for more details on any aspect of the financial commitment.